Zi-qi-Li/Flir-camera-absorption-image/README.md

 PyQt5 is needed to run with GUI.

 ## Start
 Run Run_in_Sequence_GUI.py to start acquiring absorption image with a GUI.
+This program only saves original data.

+Run_in_Seqence_GUI_debug.py will display the original image to make it more convenient to debug.
+This program saves the figure displayed but does not save original data.

 Run Run_in_Sequence.py to start acquiring without GUI.

-Run_in_Seqence_GUI_debug.py will display the original image to make it more convenient to debug.

-If cannot setup camera after disconnecting the camera incorrectly, try Release_Camera.py
+If cannot setup camera after disconnecting the camera incorrectly, try Release_Camera.py to reset camera.

 If you use a different camera, remember to change the serial number in Camera.py.
 This program only works with camera with this serial number.